ORIGINS OF FUNCTIONALIST SOCIAL THEORY

 Dennis J. Chases's "Atlas Shrugged at Me" is one of the most trivial tales of sniveling ignorance I've ever encountered.…Allan Reynold's "The Purge of Chicago Economists" is equally useless drivel.
 The author seems at pains to protect his (or Friedman's) whims and wishes from hard reality, which doesn't compromise…

 Jay M. Forrester's "Counterintuitive Behavior of Social Systems" might better have been 10 blank pages.
-(July 1971) ran an eminently more readable, though equally preposterous, have been 10 blank pages.
 PLAYBOY (July 1971) ran an eminently more readable, though equally preposterous, account of Dr. Forrester's hallucinations.
 This article I'd like to dissect a bit, since it has a surface gloss which pretends significance.

 The only "enlightenment" the article promises is the statist's discovery that coercive, collective State programs are…ineffective.
 Results often seem unrelated to those expected when the programs were planned.
 At times programs cause exactly the reverse of desired results.
 (REASON, p.4)

 For any libertarian, this is no profound discovery.
-From there, the article is candy floss and roller coasters in the never-never land of global demagogery, because Forrester's goal is to…
+From there, the article is candy floss and roller coasters in the never-never land of global demagoguery, because Forrester's goal is to…

 …come to a much better understanding of social systems, [until then] we should expect that attempts to develop corrective programs will continue to disappoint us.
 (REASON, p.
 4, my emphasis)